To submit an article online, and to check the status of your submission, you need to have an account with Journal of Home Language Research

 Please submit a separate editable Information Page with the title, author information, and the acknowledgements as well as the funding information.
 This should be uploaded as a Data File during submission.

-This Information Page should include the names of all authors, their affiliations, contact details, biography (maximum 50 words) and the corresponding author details must be completed online as part of the submission process.
-All authors must fit within the journal's definition of an author, available here.
+This information page should include the following information for all authors: names, affiliations, contact details, biography (about 50 words) and Orcid number.
+The corresponding author details must be completed online as part of the submission process.
+Please see the journal's definition of an author, available here.

 Author names should be given in full.
 Names cannot be only initials.